 • April 9, 2019 – Netzfrauen: “Nestlé’s dairy company charged with animal abuse; Cows are beaten, kicked, tortured – Nestlé dairy supplier accused of animal abuse; cows being punched, kicked, stomped on”

 The Hard-to-Swallow Truth About Milk

 The dairy industry wants you to believe that milk comes from happy cows.
-But COK’s investigations show the heartbreaking reality of dairy.
+But Animal Outlook’s investigations show the heartbreaking reality of dairy.

-“Behind every sip of milk or scoop of ice cream that comes from a cow, there is unacceptable abuse and exploitation,” said Cheryl Leahy, General Counsel, Compassion Over Killing.
+“Behind every sip of milk or scoop of ice cream that comes from a cow, there is unacceptable abuse and exploitation,” said Cheryl Leahy, Executive Vice President, Animal Outlook.
 “We’re calling for criminal prosecution for the most egregious cruelty in this case, but this investigation also shows practices that are commonplace throughout the dairy industry yet so severely abusive that they’d result in criminal cruelty charges if inflicted on the dogs and cats in our homes.”

 Dairy is a continuous, destructive cycle for female cows.
 Like all mammals, in order to produce milk, a cow must have recently given birth.
 Mother cows are tormented as their calves are separated from them almost immediately, and the milk meant for their babies is instead taken away and sold to humans.
 Then, she is re-impregnated and forced to repeat the process each year to keep producing often unnatural amounts of milked.

 Female babies will likely enter the same cruel cycle as their moms, while most males will be confined to tiny crates or pens, then sold for veal or beef.